-We are passionate about solar and take the time to educate our customers and help them fully understand their choices regarding solar system equipment.
+We are passionate about solar and make sure our customers fully understand their choices regarding solar system equipment.

-We make sure you get the maximum rebates, incentives and equipment discounts
+We work hard to help you get the maximum rebates, incentives and equipment discounts.

 If you’re considering a DIY installation and you’re not sure where to start send us an Email from our "Contact Us" page with your basic information and we can perform an initial offsite assessment to see how well suited your location is for a solar electric installation.